cloudedgedevops/AKS-Workshop/README.md

                                     type: integer
 ```

+## What are Kubernetes controllers?

+Kubernetes controllers are control loops that track your resource clusters and alter them to match the desired state in a continuous cycle.
+For example, if you need to roast a chicken at 400 degrees Fahrenheit, the control loop in this case would monitor the oven temperature to keep it as close to your desired temperature as possible.
+If the temperature goes below or above 400, the control loop automatically adjusts the oven controls to fix it.

+This is exactly how Kubernetes controllers work — they monitor the resources and conditions an admin has requested in a desired state and implement them automatically.
+Controllers ensure that the desired and actual states are in constant alignment.

+## What are Kubernetes operators?

+Kubernetes operators are a subcategory of controllers that use API extensions — or custom resources — to complete tasks.
+Operators are typically constructed as a set of independent controllers, each responsible for its own subset of tasks and resources pertaining to the managed application.

+While an operator shares similar functions with a controller, it exclusively utilizes custom resources and focuses on one domain.

+On the other hand, controllers work without custom resources or API extensions and don’t need to connect to a specific domain.
+Operators are well-suited to meet operational needs for a specific application or platform, but they do not accommodate generic resource cluster states as well as controllers.

 ### KEDA
 KEDA (Kubernetes Event-driven Autoscaling) is a Kubernetes-based event-driven autoscaler that can scale applications based on the number of events needing to be processed.
 It supports various event sources, including message queues, databases, and more.